srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/12-Implement Azure Key Vault.md

 1. Click **Create**.

 1. Once the new key vault is provisioned, click **Go to resource**.
-Or you can locate your new key vault by searching for it.

    ![](../images/lab12-image3.png)